 Articulated lorries are the most common form of transport for the end user and drive alongside of the building between service doors.
-There is a change in floor level between the lorry yard and the internal slab of the warehouse, to accommodate the height of the lorry trailer.
+There is a change in floor level between the lorry yard and the internal slab of the

+With an overall length of 418m and width of 230m the warehouse, to accommodate the height of the lorry trailer.